Blog Post

 Can Investing in Volunteers help to improve health outcomes?

 Hopefully the case for involving volunteers in healthcare has been demonstrated, but what might the role of Investing in Volunteers be in improving both effectiveness and efficiency for hospitals?
 Rogers et al (2016) investigated whether hospitals taking a cost-driven approach to volunteers (minimising costs) or a quality maximising approach (putting investment into volunteers) had any effect on patient satisfaction.
 Their findings were that there was a positive relationship between good volunteer management and patient satisfaction.
 Interestingly this related to volunteers opportunity and ability to perform, but had no impact on their motivation.
-We know that Investing in Volunteers has been demonstrated through the impact assessment to improve volunteer management, so we could infer from this that Investing in Volunteers can help to get the best out of your volunteers, which will ultimately improve the outcomes identified above.
+We know that Investing in Volunteers has been demonstrated through a previous impact assessment to improve volunteer management, so we could infer from this that Investing in Volunteers can help to get the best out of your volunteers, which will ultimately improve the outcomes identified above.

 Bibliography